-The province where you can open a cannabis store is limited by where you live because you must meet residency requirements.
+The province where you can open a marijuana dispensary is limited by where you live because you must meet residency requirements.
 As for city selection, you’ll need to consider the following:

 - Additional compliance burdens – Cities that don’t want cannabis dispensaries to impose regulations that would make things hard on you.

 - Cost assessment – Find a realtor who has contacts in the marijuana industry so you can find a property that already has the physical features you’ll need and therefore does not require a whole lot of development done.

 - Community attitude – Ask people in the neighborhood of the desired location how they feel about a pot store opened there.

 - Customer demographics – Find out what type of people live in the prospective community to figure out how you would market to them.
 Look to see whether or not there is a lot of foot traffic and vehicle traffic and prepare to present your storefront to both kinds of traffic.

 Most good business plans include the following sections: